LOWEFI/Deja-vu-Multilingual/README.md

 - php-sqlite
 - php-redis

-Also you need to install Redis for the shoutbox / chat.
+Also you need to install Redis (ON PORT : 6379) for some elements.